 When we think of consuming excessive calories, most of us imagine that these come from the food we eat.
 We often forget that what we drink contributes hugely to our calorie consumption too.
-Most of the time we are unaware of the liquid fat traps.
-In fact, drink such as a glass of wine, a pint of beer or a can of coke add significant amounts of calories to our diets than our actual food.
+Most of the time we are unaware of the trap we can fall into with our liquid consumption.
+In fact, drinking a glass of wine, a pint of beer or a can of coke can add significant amounts of calories to our diets.

 Several studies have revealed that routine consumption of diet sodas, even one a day, can contribute to a higher likelihood of cardiovascular diseases, strokes, diabetes, metabolism syndrome and high blood pressure in addition to weight gain.

 Studies have found that the average soft drink is approximately 20 fluid ounces (almost 600 mls) and contains at least 250 calories, which is equivalent to 10 teaspoons of sugar.

 Let’s look at what happens to our body after an hour of drinking Coke.

 In about ten minutes, ten teaspoons of sugar have hit your system.
 This is 100 % of your recommended daily intake.

 In 20 minutes, your blood sugar spikes, which causes an insulin burst.
 Your liver responds to this by turning any form of sugar into fat.

 First 40 minutes

 Now, the caffeine absorption is complete.
 Your pupils dilate, your blood pressure rises, and the adenosine receptors in your brain is blocked.

 After 45 minutes